camspec/descent-into-madness/README.md

-# Caedon's Descent into Madness
+# Descent into Madness

-**Caedon's Descent into Madness** is a 2.5D horror adventure game developed in Java, featuring a custom-built raycasting engine for pseudo-3D rendering.
+**Descent into Madness** is a 2.5D horror adventure game developed in Java, featuring a custom-built raycasting engine for pseudo-3D rendering.
 The game places players in a tense maze environment against a certain malevolent entity.

 ## Features
 - Custom raycasting engine: Simulates a 3D perspective using real-time 2D ray projection techniques, inspired by first person shooters of the early 90's.